 These misses’ vintage dress and sash patterns are so lovely!
 The pattern fitted through the waist features a bound-button closing, cuffs, side front and side back seams, and side pockets.
 This dress would be perfect for both day and night occasions.

-Swing skirts are a fashion trend from the 50’s that you can still rock today.
+Swing skirts are a fashion trend from the 50’s you can still rock today.
 This pleated swing skirt pattern is an easy-to-sew high-waisted style.
-I’m sure you’ll always love wearing one on special occasions.
+Turn heads with this classic skirt no one will suspect you made yourself.

 Get the pattern of this 1950’s petticoat and use it to add volume under your skirt.
 The ruffles create an amazing fashion statement when worn by itself.
 You can also adjust the size so you can make one for your daughter.